Once Upon a Time (Disney parks)

-Once Upon a Time is a nighttime spectacular at Magic Kingdom, which was originally known in Magic Kingdom as its full name, Once Upon A Time: Where Stories Take You Anywhere and formerly at Tokyo Disneyland.
+Once Upon a Time was a nighttime spectacular at Magic Kingdom, which was originally known in Magic Kingdom as its full name, Once Upon A Time: Where Stories Take You Anywhere and formerly at Tokyo Disneyland.
 Similar to Celebrate the Magic and Disney Dreams!, the Tokyo show premiered on May 29, 2014, and utilizes fireworks, lasers, fire, projection mapping, and searchlights during the 19-minute presentation.
 The Magic Kingdom version is shorter and utilizes less pyrotechnics and no fire.

 History

 Tokyo Disneyland

 In October 2013, Tokyo Disney Resort announced that Once Upon a Time, a new nighttime entertainment at Tokyo Disneyland, would premiere on May 29, 2014.
 This nighttime entertainment uses projection mapping technology to produce a three-dimensional effect by projecting images in a way that fits the contours of buildings and other structures.
 This is the first time for this technology to be used in an entertainment program at Tokyo Disney Resort.

 The show soft opened on May 26, 2014.
 Due to inclement weather that evening, a majority of the fireworks were not produced.
 The show also had performances on May 27 and 28 before the actual opening date.

 To avoid overcrowding problems, the show features ticket systems for special viewing areas.